Lab Animal Equipment

 Experimental Process

 • Preliminary preparation: Select adult male C57BL/6 mice (8-10 weeks old) and keep them in single cages to acclimate to the laboratory environment for 1 week.
-Test the conductivity of the metal mouth to ensure the sensitivity of the licking signal (false touch rate <1%); pre-experiment to verify the baseline of the number of licking water from sugar water and ordinary water bottles (the sugar water preference rate of healthy mice is >65%).
+Test the conductivity of the metal mouth to ensure the sensitivity of the licking signal (false touch rate <1%); pre-experiment to verify the baseline of the number of licking water from sugar water and ordinary water bottles (the sucrose water preference rate of healthy mice is >65%).

 • Acclimation period: Animals need to adapt to the experimental environment and the double water bottle apparatus, usually 12-24 hours.